Doing it the hard way.

 One way to see the city is on an, a hop-on, hop-off service that offers either prerecorded or live commentary.
 The route goes over the Golden Gates Bridge, giving stunning views across the city (as long as it's not shrouded lin fog!!!!!!!!! !!!)

 If you’re feeling more energetic, several companies offer bicycle rental.
 Bla.
 You cant en cycle across the Golden Gate Bridge on the wide bike path.
-(Right) (Below) And for something completely different.
-(Left) (Above)Why not several companies offer bicycle rental.
+(Below) And for something completely different.
+(Above)Why not several companies offer bicycle rental.
 Bla Bla.
 You cant en cycle across the Golden Gate Bridgeseveral companies offer bicycle rental.
 Bla Bla.
 Golden Gate Bridgeseveral companies offer bicycle rental.
 Bla Bla.
 You cant en cycle across the Golden Gate Bridgeseveral companies offer bicycle rental.
 Bla Bla.
 You cant en cycle across the Golden Gate Bridgesee the city on a Segway?

 The cost calculation includes: Transport with driver, tour guide/translator, all entry fees that are part of the itinerary, accommodation (XX nights), airport pick-up and drop-off.